 The first step in choosing your home destiny is to determine how much money you can spend comfortably.
-First, figure out how much money you make each month from all of your side hustles.
+First, figure out how much money you make each month from all of your side hustles and tax deductions.
 Then subtract what you spent on necessities such as food, transportation, and some emergency funds.
 The rest is up to you to utilize as you see fit for your living spaces.
 A reasonable rule of thumb, according to Bill Engel, a certified financial adviser, is to keep overall housing expenditures, whether renting or owning, at approximately 28-30 percent of your gross monthly income.

 2. PREDICTED EXPENSES

 When you rent, you know precisely how much you’ll have to pay for accommodation each month, however, renters may face unpredictably high rent increases on occasion.
-Owning a house comes with a lot of upfront expenditures; one month you might simply pay your mortgage or normal bills, the next month the roof can start leaking, and the next month some improvements might be needed; all of this adds up to a lot of extra costs.
+Owning a house comes with a lot of upfront expenditures; one month you might simply pay your monthly mortgage payment or normal bills, the next month the roof can start leaking, and the next month some improvements might be needed; all of this adds up to a lot of extra costs.
 When a property is owned rather than leased, it is consequently difficult to estimate monthly expenses.

 3. STEADY OR ON THE GO?